-The makeup of cash and cash equivalents for the purposes of the prospective statement of cash flows is the same as cash and cash equivalents in the prospective statement of financial position.
-The prospective statement of cash flows has been prepared using the direct approach subject to the netting of certain cash flows.
+The makeup of cash and cash equivalents for the purposes of the perspective statement of cash flows is the same as cash and cash equivalents in the perspective statement of financial position.
+The perspective statement of cash flows has been prepared using the direct approach subject to the netting of certain cash flows.